powellgenomicslab/tenk10k_phase1/README.md

-# TenK10K phase1 analyses

-Repo for analyses of the pilot phase of TenK10K.
+# Impact of rare and common genetic variation on cell type-specific gene expression

+This repository contains scripts for data processing, analysis and figure generation using data from phase 1 of the TenK10K project for our paper:

+Cuomo et al., [Impact of rare and common genetic variation on cell type-specific gene expression](https://www.medrxiv.org/content/10.1101/2025.03.20.25324352v1), medRxiv, 2025.

 This includes: